 In a setting rich with human resources and widely known as the world’s leading manufacturing center, China is the perfect place for students to experience business globally.
 While studying these topics, students participate in several company visits to manufacturing facilities and corporate headquarters to gain insight into “doing business in China.”
 Students also participate in a seminar series featuring local business faculty and corporate leaders.
 In addition to this business focused immersion into doing business in China, students live in Shanghai and visit Hangzhou, the tea capital of China, and the Great Wall in Beijing to gain a rich cultural understanding of China.
-To view photos from previous years, please visit the Pinterest board highlighting the best China sights.Apply Now
+To view photos from previous years, click here and here to see highlights through student photos.Apply Now

 BUS 370 | Operations Management

 Concepts in planning, controlling, and managing the operations function of manufacturing and service firms will be covered.
 Topics include operations strategy, process choice decisions, forecasting, production planning and control, and trends in operations management.
 Common tools for informed decision-making in these areas will be discussed.